garciart/network-automation/README.md

 - Connect the router to the bridge through the TAP.
 - Bind the GNS3 VLAN gateway to the bridge.

->**NOTE** - All of the following commands are contained in an interactive, executable script named ["gns3_run"](gns3_run "Automated GNS3 configuration and executable").
-I highly recommend that you first setup and run GNS3 manually, so you can understand how GNS3 bridging works.
+>**NOTE** - All the following commands are contained in an interactive, executable script named ["gns3_run"](gns3_run "Automated GNS3 configuration and executable").
+I highly recommend that you first set up and run GNS3 manually, so you can understand how GNS3 bridging works.
 Afterwards, you can use the script to start GNS3.

 First, we need to find out the name of our host machine's isolated Ethernet network adapter.
 We do not want to use the primary interface, since we will be overwriting the IP address and other information.